Sign in

 4. Positive Displacement Gas Flow Meter

 Positive displacement meters require fluid to displace components mechanically and measure volumetric flow at the operating temperature and pressure.
-While they have sufficient accuracy, pressure and temperature compensation are needed to achieve mass flow, and since they have moving parts, the user must consider gas cleanliness.
+While they have sufficient accuracy, pressure and temperature compensation are needed to achieve mass flow, and since they have moving parts, gas cleanliness is a consideration.
 A PD meter may be called a PD flow meter or a volumetric flow meter.
 An example of a PD meter is the diaphragm meter.

 Why is measuring mass flow important?